CutieMath/d3-knowledge-base/README.md

 # Select Dom Elements

-- One of the most obiquitios functions in d3 found everywhere the d3.select(element).
-The element inside the select funtion can be specified as a string, as an object coming from the document object provided by browsers such as document.links or can be also a css query such as 'a:nth-child(2)'.
+- One of the most ubiquitous functions in d3.js found everywhere the d3.select(element).
+The element inside the select function can be specified as a string, as an object coming from the document object provided by browsers such as document.links or can be also a CSS query such as 'a:nth-child(2)'.
 After the element has been selected then you can manipulated by appending more elements retrieving attributes, values, other nodes and more.
   The selectAll does something similar but instead retrieves an array matching the query.